One is accustomed to see on rainy sidewalks

 Who crouch where lilac leaves are dripping rainfall—

-how far from worms that loll along the sidewalks!
+some ways from worms that loll along the sidewalks.

 The birds stick to the grass, avoiding sidewalks